Sampling (statistics): Quota sampling

 In quota sampling, the population is first segmented into mutually exclusive sub-groups, just as in stratified sampling.
 Then judgement is used to select the subjects or units from each segment based on a specified proportion.
 For example, an interviewer may be told to sample 200 females and 300 males between the age of 45 and 60.

-It is this second step which makes the technique one of non-probability sampling.
+It is this second step which makes the technique one of nonprobability sampling.
 In quota sampling the selection of the sample is non-random.
 For example, interviewers might be tempted to interview those who look most helpful.
 The problem is that these samples may be biased because not everyone gets a chance of selection.
 This random element is its greatest weakness and quota versus probability has been a matter of controversy for several years.

+Quota sampling can produce a sample that matches certain characteristics of the population while still being unrepresentative overall.
+Because researchers use nonrandom selection within each subgroup, some members of the population may have a greater chance of being selected than others.
+As a result, researchers should be cautious when generalizing findings from a quota sample to the larger population.

 Minimax sampling

 In imbalanced datasets, where the sampling ratio does not follow the population statistics, one can resample the dataset in a conservative manner called minimax sampling.
 The minimax sampling has its origin in Anderson minimax ratio whose value is proved to be 0.5: in a binary classification, the class-sample sizes should be chosen equally.
 This ratio can be proved to be minimax ratio only under the assumption of LDA classifier with Gaussian distributions.
 The notion of minimax sampling is recently developed for a general class of classification rules, called class-wise smart classifiers.
 In this case, the sampling ratio of classes is selected so that the worst case classifier error over all the possible population statistics for class prior probabilities, would be the best.